 School drop-offs and pick-ups

 It’s good to try getting to school well before the bell so you can see that your child is settled before you leave.
+If your child feels rushed in the morning, it might make it more difficult for her to settle into the school day.

 It’s worth checking that your child has everything she needs before you leave for school in the morning, and before you come home at night.
 This can save on upsets at home and at school when your child can’t find her special pencil box or favourite book.